connoraubry/spotify-randomizer/README.md

 - `SPOTIFY_CLIENT_ID`: the client ID of your spotify dev app
 - `SPOTIFY_CLIENT_SECRET`: the secret value of your spotify dev app

+Create this `.env` file both in the top level directory and in the api/ directory.

 For more information, visit [Spotify's Developer page](https://developer.spotify.com).